Ronald C. Tyler

 Biography

 Ron Tyler is a Professor of Law and Director of the Criminal Defense Clinic at Stanford Law School.
-The Clinic represents clients in the superior courts of California.
+The Clinic represents clients in state and federal court in California.
 Prof. Tyler’s scholarly agenda focuses on self-care skills for lawyers and criminal practice and procedure.
-His article: The First Thing We Do, Let’s Heal All the Law Students: Incorporating Self-Care Into A Criminal Defense Clinic, 21 Berkeley J. Crim.
-L. 1 (2016) is available at: http://scholarship.law.berkeley.edu/bjcl/vol21/iss2/1
+He is the co-author with Ingrid Eagly and George Fisher of Criminal Practice: A Handbook for New Advocates, St. Paul, MN: Foundation Press, 2021.
+He is also the author of The First Thing We Do, Let’s Heal All the Law Students: Incorporating Self-Care Into A Criminal Defense Clinic, 21 Berkeley J. Crim.
+L. 1 (2016).

 Before joining the Stanford Law School faculty, Professor Tyler was an Assistant Federal Public Defender for 22 years in the Northern District of California.
 A dedicated defense attorney and nationally recognized expert, he has litigated at trial and appellate courts covering the full gamut of federal criminal cases.
 He teaches regularly at seminars for criminal defense attorneys, investigators and paralegals.
 He is also active in several nonprofits, serving on the Executive Committee of the American Civil Liberties Union, the Board of Regents of the National Criminal Defense College and the William A. Ingram Inn of the American Inns of Court.